-UK Heatwave 2026: Every Record That Fell
+UK Heatwave 2026: When Will It End, and Every Record That's Fallen

 For a country whose old June record had gone unbeaten for half a century, the last week of June 2026 was extraordinary.
 The heat didn't just break the UK's June record — it broke it on three consecutive days, climbing from 36.7°C at Merryfield in Somerset to a provisional 37.3°C at Santon Downham, Suffolk on 26 June.
 The Met Office issued a Red Extreme Heat Warning — its most serious — and more than 150 weather stations, some with over a century of data, logged their hottest-ever June day.